AdaCore/why3/doc/technical.rst

 ----------------

-The data configuration for the automatic detection of installed provers is stored in the file ``provers-detection-data.conf`` typically located in directory ``/usr/local/share/why3`` after installation.
+The data configuration for the automatic detection of installed provers is stored in the file :file:`provers-detection-data.conf` typically located in directory :file:`/usr/local/share/why3` after installation.
 The content of this file is reproduced below.

 .. _sec.whyconffile: